WAIHEKE ISLAND

 According to Stonyridge’s website, it’s referred to as “One of the Top Ten Must Visit Wineries in the World”.
 After extensive climatic research, Stonyridge was discovered as the ideal north facing site to ripen and produce world class Bordeaux style red wine.

-Stonyridge is the first commercial olive grove in New Zealand, after vines and olive trees were planted in 1982
+Stonyridge is the first commercial olive grove in New Zealand after vines and olive trees were planted in 1982

 Time to taste the highly ranked red wines of Stonyridge